Our2020View/Our2020View.github.io/miscmods.md

 <img src="/assets/webcounter2.jpg"/>

 We keep the knob in a drawer in case we ever need it, and store the counter surface underneath the sink when travelling.
 If the shelf had not worked out, my Plan B was to find a cutting board of similar dimensions and stain it to match the interior.
+We had been using one of the sink covers to do this job, but having a surface of larger dimensions has made for a more practical work area.

 <br>
 <br>